douglascayers/sfdc-related-files-lightning/README.md

 there is a customization attribute named **Child Relationships**.
 Enter a comma-delimited list of the API name(s) of the child relationships as defined on the lookup field on the child object.

-For example, if on the Account page you wanted this component to show only files for Contacts and a custom object Invoice__c, you might enter "`Contacts,Invoices__r`".
+For example, if on the Account page you wanted this component to show only files for Contacts and a custom object `Invoice__c`, you might enter "`Contacts,Invoices__r`".

-To determine a child relationship name, in Setup use Object Manager to navigate to your child object (e.g. Contact or Invoice__c) then navigate to the lookup field that points to the parent object (that is the object whose Lightning Record Page you're adding this component).
+To determine a child relationship name, in Setup use Object Manager to navigate to your child object (e.g. `Contact` or `Invoice__c`) then navigate to the lookup field that points to the parent object (that is the object whose Lightning Record Page you're adding this component).
 On the field's detail page you'll see the field label, field name, and the child relationship name (use this value in App Bulider).